DFE-Digital/get-into-teaching-app/app/views/content/teach-disabled-pupils-and-pupils-with-special-educational-needs.md

 ---
 Most disabled pupils and pupils with special educational needs learn in mainstream schools.

-As a qualified teacher you’ll have the opportunity to work with pupils with complex needs, no matter what setting you work in.

-Once you have [qualified teacher status](/ways-to-train) you might choose to teach in a mainstream or a special school, for example.
+No matter what settings you [train](/ways-to-train) and work in, whether it's mainstream schools or special schools, you’ll work with pupils with complex needs.

 You can [find a course which specialises in special educational needs and disability (SEND)](https://www.find-postgraduate-teacher-training.service.gov.uk/start/subject?l=2) if you have a particular interest in this area.

-However, it’s not essential.
+However, it’s not essential to do a course specialising in SEND.

+As you train and teach you'll get the skills you need to work with disabled pupils and pupils with special educational needs.

+This will enable you to work in a range of settings throughout your career.

 ## Teach pupils with sensory impairments